msmenegol/datapark/README.md

 # DATAPARK

 Datapark is a self-hosted data platform for educational purposes.
 It consists of a collection of containerized services that allow the user to build solutions for data-related problems.
+To use them, you'll need to have [docker](https://docs.docker.com/) installed.
 On the [docker-compose](docker-compose.yaml) file you can find the following services:

 - [jupyterlab](https://jupyter.org/): a Jupyter lab server.
 This is where a developer should be able to use notebooks for handling their data and prototyping their solution.
 - [postgresql](https://www.postgresql.org/): a PostgreSQL database.
 This can be used for storing data.
 It's used by other services to store their metadata, such as Minio and MLFlow.